 With recent extreme weather events confirming the reality of climate change, it is important that climate considerations and risk management are at the front of mind for every organisation.
 With this in mind, the Governance Institute of Australia have released a guide for management and boards on the path to net zero and outlining the key steps to achieving net zero.
 These include governance, strategy, expectations and reporting.
-The guide acts as a practical framework to assist senior managers and directors, and aims to do communicate the immediacy of climate change and its potential impact on companies.11
+The guide acts as a practical framework to assist senior managers and directors and aims to do communicate the immediacy of climate change and its potential impact on companies.18

-13. Cyber security risk
+10. Cyber security risk

-Cyber security risk is another emerging area, with the Australian government considering implementing stronger cyber security regulation to support Australia's growing digital economy and protect it from cyber security threats.
+In the wake of recent high profile cyber security breaches involving Optus and Medibank, cyber security risk management is now a critical issue for company boards to consider.
+With increasing regulatory focus on cyber incidents and data breaches, the Australian government is considering implementing stronger cyber security regulation to support Australia's growing digital economy and protect it from cyber security threats.

-In July 2021, the former government released a discussion paper, Strengthening Australia's cyber security regulations and incentives, which sets out a number of proposed strategies, including the proposal to set minimum expectations for companies to manage cyber security risks.12 The discussion paper contemplates two potential governance standards:
+In July 2021, the former government released a discussion paper, Strengthening Australia's cyber security regulations and incentives, which sets out a number of proposed strategies, including the proposal to set minimum expectations for companies to manage cyber security risks.19 The discussion paper contemplates two potential governance standards: